-On the definitive list of all-around amazing exercise activities, running ranks pretty highly.
-The practical benefits of running include its convenience and affordability, but from a health standpoint, it’s an effective way to keep both your body and brain in great shape.
+On the definitive list of amazing exercise activities, running ranks pretty highly — the practical benefits include convenience and affordability, but from a health standpoint, it’s an effective way to keep both your body and brain in great shape.

 From head to toe, mood to muscles, here’s why so many people extol the virtues of running.

 Unlike hitting the gym or playing a round of tennis, running is something you can do anytime, anywhere.

 “You can literally go right outside your door and start,” says Amanda Shannon Verrengia, ACE-certified personal trainer and USA Track and Field and RRCA coach.

 Just lace up your running shoes and you’re ready to pound the pavement — or the treadmill, the track, the park, or the trail behind your house.
 The options are endless.